tscircuit/cli/README.md

   remove <component>         Remove a tscircuit component package from your
                              project
-  upgrade                    Upgrade CLI to the latest version search <query>             Search for snippets in the tscircuit registry version                    Print CLI version help [command]             display help for command
+  upgrade                    Upgrade CLI to the latest version search <query>             Search for packages in the tscircuit registry version                    Print CLI version help [command]             display help for command
 ```